Emanuel Couto

-Emanuel Couto (born 6 August 1973), is a former professional tennis player from Portugal.
+Emanuel Couto (born 6 August 1973), is a Portuguese former professional tennis player.
 He achieved a career-high doubles ranking of World No. 91 in 1997.

 The highest moment of his career was his only ATP level victory in his home country at the Oporto Open in 1996 with fellow Portuguese player and regular doubles partner Bernardo Mota.

 Couto participated in 20 Davis Cup ties for Portugal from 1994 to 2003, posting a 13–5 record in doubles and an 11–10 record in singles.

 Couto also represented Portugal in the Olympics in Barcelona 92 and Atlanta 96 in the doubles category.